lmachens/storybook-html/README.md

 - Install dependencies with `npm install`.
 - Run Storybook with `npm run storybook`.

-## Deployment

-You can deploy this Storybook to GitHub Pages with `npm run deploy-storybook`.
-See [storybook-deployer](https://github.com/storybookjs/storybook-deployer) for more details.

 ## Tests

 This repository validates your HTML, CSS/SCSS and JS code with [HTMLHint](https://htmlhint.com/), [stylelint](https://stylelint.io/) and [ESLint](https://eslint.org/).
 You can call `npm run test` and/or install editor extensions.